Hilson-Alex/Butterfly/README.md

 ```shell
 path\to\butterfly.exe <flags> <folder_with_bf_files>
 ```
-> It's important to keep the compiler together side-by-side with the resources folder
+> As said before, it's important to keep the compiler together side-by-side with the resources folder
 > Otherwise it will break.

 All flags are optional.
 The valid flags are listed bellow.